SIX DAY TOUR OVERVIEW

-If running in Africa is on your ‘bucket list’ let us introduce you to the rich Nandi culture.
-In addition to participating in the race on March 14th your will experience:
+If running in Africa is on your ‘bucket list’ this tour has something for everyone.
+In addition to participating in the race on March 14th you will experience:

 - A fully guided three day tour of Eldoret and surrounding regions.
-You will visit schools, community projects, waterfalls, and tea plantations.
+You will visit running tracks, schools, community projects, tea plantations, and get to know some of the secrets of the Kenyan runners.

-- A fully guided three day safari in the world famous Masai Mara Game Park
+- A fully guided three day safari in the world famous Masai Mara Game Park.
+This safari will bring you in contact with the ‘Big Five’ animals that live in the Serengeti.

 - From March 12th-15th guests will stay at the Rift Valley Running Centre.
 This high altitude training camp near the village of Mosoriot was designed by University of Waterloo architecture students.
 Guests will stay in shared rooms and dine in the adjacent Tiki Bar (below left and right)